LandazuriPaul/macos-dotfiles/.dotfiles-docs/VSCODE.md

 ## Settings and extensions

-Once VS Code is installed, first install the [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) extension.
+Once VS Code is installed, first login with GitHub to be able to sync you settings.

-You'll then be able to connect to your GitHub account and pick the correct gist to where your settings are saved in.

 ## Fonts

-FiraCode font:
+FiraCode font for some nice ligature features:

 ```sh
 brew tap homebrew/cask-fonts